silverjana/SEI-Project4-backend/README.md

 I also did not master the display of the errors coming back from the back end, as I found selecting the right data to display in the error message fairly convoluted and time consuming.

 There are also some Bugs: when a patient deletes a task, a bad gateway error appears even when successfully deleted and the carer list CSS is not great, as the cards don’t stay the same size with different profile pictures.

+###  Key learnings

+This was the first project we did after learning Python, so I practised coding something where I already knew the logic in JavaScript, understanding better what changes and what stays the same between different programming languages.

+Choosing to have more types of users also gave me a better appreciation of what shape the data sent to the back end can have, and of how that data can be processed there.

+The structure of the Application gave me also the opportunity to practice with One-to-many and Many-to-many relationships with a SQL database.